awslabs/aws-saas-boost/docs/provision-in-gcr.md

 ## Feature Availability and Implementation Differences
 1. Amazon Cognito is unique in the following ways:
-    - Amazon Cognito is available in the following regions in China
+    - Amazon Cognito is available in Beijing regions in China.
     - Amazon Cognito User Pools are not currently available in the Beijing Region.
     - Keycloak(Open Source Identity and Access Management) is provided as another identity provider.
 2. Amazon CloudFront is unique in the following ways: